What does it mean to be resilient? Are we born with resilience? Or is it something you work on building over time?

 Hopefully, you’ve now got a better understanding of what resilience is and know the importance of building a resilient mindset as you either transition into your own business or build on what you’ve already established.
 Not everything here will be right for you so feel free to just pick and choose what works best for you.

 Suzie began her coaching journey with The Coaching Academy in 2014 following the loss of her parents in 2013.
-She knew she wanted to do something different with her career and create change and transformation on a much deeper level than she ever could as a Personal Assistant.
-She went on to train in various modalities and is now a Mindset Coach, NLP Practitioner (Neuro Linguistic Programming), EFT Practitioner (Emotional Freedom Technique / Tapping) and Matrix Re-Imprinting Practitioner plus Reiki Master.
+She knew she wanted to do something different with her career and create change on a much deeper level than she ever could as a Personal Assistant.
+She went on to train in various modalities and is now a Mindset Coach, NLP Practitioner, EFT Practitioner and Matrix Re-Imprinting Practitioner plus Reiki Master.